About Nihon Buyoh

 Nihon buyoh is performed by both men and women, and the dances themselves are either onnagata (female form) or otokogata (male form).
 The dancer performs either a male or female character when they dance, and at times the dancer can play multiple characters through a dance switching between male and female forms.
 In otokogata (male form) the elbows are held up and out, the knees bent over the toes.
 In onnagata (female form) the elbows are low and in, and the knees are held together.

 The movements of nihon buyoh always reflect character and story.
-Some dances are more about atmosphere than story, but there is always some kind of character involved.
-Some movement kata (forms) are quite mimetic, and obviously depict a concrete action (like a flower opening, or pouring sake into a glass) while others are more decorative and abstract.
+Some dances are more about atmosphere than narrative, but there is always some kind of character involved.
+Some movement kata (forms) are quite mimetic while others are more decorative or abstract.
 There are two main categories of dances in nihon buyoh: odori, the style of dance used in kabuki is considered lively and active, and mai, a Kamigata style (from the Kyoto/Osaka area), is more introspective and involves slower more circular movements.

 All nihon buyoh is based on kata - set forms that have been created and passed down physically and orally from sensei to deshi (master to disciple).
 One learns nihon buyoh by copying one's teacher - standing behind one's teacher and mimicking his or her movements until one learns an entire dance.
 A student then learns one entire choreography after another, and in so doing, develops a physical lexicon of the forms of the dance.
 There are hundreds of ryû of nihon buyoh - the term ryû meaning tradition, stream, school, or lineage.

-TomoeArts has its origins in the Fujima Kanemon tradition - part of the Fujima-ryû.
-The artistic director, Colleen Lanki, has studied nihon buyoh for over a dozen years, first under master dancer and teacher Fujima Yûko (1929-2003), and now with Fujima Shôgo.
-She dances both onnagata (female form) and otokogata (male form) and has performed dances connected to many different types of music.
+TomoeArts has its origins in the Fujima Ka'nemon tradition - part of the Fujima-ryû.
+TomoeArts' founder and artistic director, Colleen Lanki, has studied nihon buyoh for two decades, first under master dancer and teacher Fujima Yûko (1929-2003), and now with Fujima Shôgo.
 She became a natori of the Fujima School in 2001, taking the professional name Fujima Sayû.

 Fujima Yûko began a troupe she called Hisagokai which would do workshops and performances for foreign embassy audiences in Tokyo and public audiences abroad.
 Yûko-sensei had a dream that would see the forms and aesthetics of nihon buyoh spread internationally.
 TomoeArts was founded in part to help realize that dream.